guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ## Slim down or pile up?
 If you’re developing software you’re mostly defining behaviour of the application.
 This behaviour are the exceptions based on cultural differences between the user and the programming language or framework.
 The user needs to be able to communicate with the system after all.
 Think for example of localisation and time zone differences, but also different user roles, security, user preferences and authentication.
 They're all real life habits and standards which we're trying our hardest to port to the computers.

-// TODO So imagine you’re programming.
-For every feature you add a translation from human standards and habits to computer understandable code.

 It becomes really clear when you think about the behaviour of robots.
 They can’t do anything unless it’s programmed.
 Grad students at Rodney Brooks’ mobot lab learn that in order to develop a robot you need to be adding new behaviour over the old ones that worked.
 They need to pile up features, make it from bottom up.
 Rodney Brooks concluded it by looking at examples in nature: “In natural systems, improvements are "pasted" over an existing debugged system.” [p.
 101][#Kelly:1995]

 This also counts for the protocol and application stack of the www.
 In order to serve the web to a immensely varied user base a lot of behavior/cultural differences and needs needed to be defined.